tebri11/en-for-designers/10-thesis-digest/index.md

 - ASK FAMILY ,,Shall we take daddy with us?"
 - ASK SCHOOL ,,Do I have to use a ruler?"
 - ASK KIDS ,,Which color is the right one?"
-- Every headline has a reason.
-He characterizes his program.
+- Every headline has a reason, that characterizes his program.
 ![image](3.1.jpg)

 #### ASK Kids